tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ---

 ## Introduction > me
 * Graphic designer → web designer → web designer & developer → multimedia developer →
 * Lecturer in Creative Technologies / Interaction Design
-* Active in open-source development, and author of Python book
+* Active in open-source development and author of a Python book
-* Increasing grappling with what to teach and how to teach it ...
+* Increasingly grappling with what to teach and how to teach it ...

 ---

 ## Introduction > Processing
-*Graphics library and IDE made for teaching non-programmers programming in a visual way*
+*Graphics library and IDE designed for teaching non-programmers programming in a visual way*

 <p>&nbsp;</p>

-... anybody heard of it?
+... anyone heard of it?

 ---